HPAC/matchpy/joss_paper/paper.md

 ## Use in Ongoing Research

-MatchPy is a central part of [Linnea](https://github.com/henrik227/linnea), an experimental tool for the automatic generation of optimized code for linear algebra problems.
+MatchPy is a central part of [@linnea], an experimental tool for the automatic generation of optimized code for linear algebra problems.

 # References